Jsarda42/42Cursus/42Core/ft_transcendence/README.md

 6. **Team Collaboration**: Working with a team of 5 gave me insights into the importance of communication and collaboration.
 We used **Git** for version control and **GitHub** for code reviews and tracking progress.
 I learned how to manage pull requests, resolve merge conflicts, and maintain a clean repository.

 7. **Agile Workflow and Task Management**: By organizing tasks and setting deadlines, I learned how to manage projects in an agile manner.
-I used tools like **Trello** and **Slack** to ensure smooth communication and task tracking throughout the project.
+I used tools like **ClickUp** to ensure smooth communication and task tracking throughout the project.

 8. **Error Handling and Debugging**: Through the development process, I encountered several debugging challenges, especially with database queries, JavaScript errors, and cross-browser compatibility issues.
 I improved my problem-solving skills by troubleshooting and fixing issues in the codebase.